Sign in →

 Specimen Stability Information: Ambient (preferred) 30 days/Refrigerated 30 days

-Additional information: Due to lower quantity/quality of DNA yielded from saliva, some aspects of the test may not perform as well as DNA extracted from a whole blood sample.
+Additional Information: Saliva specimens are acceptable but not recommended.
+Due to lower quantity/quality of DNA yielded from saliva, some aspects of the test may not perform as well as DNA extracted from a whole blood sample.
 When applicable, specific gene regions that were unable to be interrogated will be noted in the report.
 Alternatively, additional specimen may be required to complete testing.

 Genetics Test Information